beckzairov/beckzairov/README.md

 ### Hi there 👋

-Full Stack developer with almost 3 years of experience in web development.
+Full Stack developer with 4 years of experience in web development.

 <h3 align="left">Connect with me:</h3>